wslhub/WSL-DistroManager/README.md

 ## Distro manager as a Service

 Thanks to the import and export capabilities of WSL, you can now exchange tarball archive files.
-I'm considering creating a gallery service that will allow me to register and exchange the WSL system itself in the future.
+I'm considering creating a gallery service that will allow you to register and exchange the WSL system itself in the future.

 ## License